natecostello/van_two_point_oh/electrical/wire_sizing/wire_sizing.md

 Maximum charge current is 50A.
 Maximum discharge current is 190A assuming minimum battery voltage (22.4V), peak power (4000W), and maximum efficiency (94%).
 Round trip wire length is approximately 11.5 ft.
 Wire size is limited by ampacity, not voltage drop.
 Minimum wire size is 2 AWG.

 Note: This is extremely conservative.
 The 4000W rating is a [2 minute overload capability](https://community.victronenergy.com/questions/21511/overload-duration-on-multiplus.html).
 While this case will be acommodated in the cabling (and fusing), for things like busbar sizing, continuous rates will be used (i.e., 150A busbars will be considered with the multiplus connection adjacent to the battery connection).

+## Multiplus 24/3000 Inverter/Charger to Positive Bus [Alternate]

+Maximum charge current is 70A.
+Maximum discharge current is 284A assuming minimum battery voltage (22.4V), peak power (6000W), and maximum efficiency (94%).
+Round trip wire length is approximately 11.5 ft.
+Wire size is limited by ampacity, not voltage drop.
+Minimum wire size is 0 AWG.

+Maximum discharge current is 143A assuming minimum battery voltage (22.4V), rated power (3000W), and maximum efficiency (94%).
+Round trip wire length is approximately 11.5 ft.
+Wire size is limited by voltage drop.
+Minimum wire size is 3 AWG.

+Note: This is extremely conservative.
+The 6000W rating is a [2 minute overload capability](https://community.victronenergy.com/questions/21511/overload-duration-on-multiplus.html).
+While this case will be acommodated in the cabling (and fusing), for things like busbar sizing, continuous rates will be used (i.e., 150A busbars will be considered with the multiplus connection adjacent to the battery connection).

 ## Solar MPPT to Positive Bus